 In her spare time she likes to play netball, go running, read books, go to the cinema and theatre and spend time at home and with friends.
 She also loves food but is far better at eating it than cooking it.

-Mikkel is our governance administrator, assisting Joy Tottman in rolling out our Code of Good Governance, building and updating our web resource Smart Sport and developing our EU project Better Boards, Stronger Sport.
+Mikkel is our Governance Officer.
+Mikkel works in rolling out our Code of Good Governance, building and updating our web resource Smart Sport and helped develop our EU project Better Boards, Stronger Sport.

 Mikkel is a Sport Management graduate from Birkbeck College, University of London.
 As a keen badminton fan, he often annoyed both lecturer and fellow students by insisting that sport was about much more than just football.

-After graduating from Birkbeck, he got involved as an intern in the Sport and Recreation Alliance, where he initially helped to develop Red Card to Red Tape and later worked on the annual member survey and other research projects before being taken on permanently as governance administrator in 2012.
+After graduating from Birkbeck, he got involved as an intern in the Sport and Recreation Alliance, where he initially helped to develop Red Card to Red Tape and later worked on the annual member survey and other research projects before being taken on permanently in 2012.

 T 020 7976 3947